crossplane/crossplane/design/design-doc-composition-functions.md

 this document could serve as a test bed for new features in the contemporary 'resources array' based form of Composition.

+The user experience around authoring and maintaining Composition Functions is out of scope for this proposal, which focuses only on adding foundational support for the feature to Crossplane.

 ## Proposal

 ### Overview